 17 The amendment in the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 15, which gives effect to Sch.
 2 cl.
 63(9), to amend s.
 25B(3) is not included because the subsection it sought to amend had been repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 s.
 1116.

 18 The Land Legislation (Postponement of Expiry) Proclamation 2018 published by Gazette 21 Dec 2018 p.
-4845-6 provides that the expiry of section 131A is postponed until the end of 31 December 2024.
+4845-6 provides that the expiry of former section 131A is postponed until the end of 31 December 2024.

+19 Below is a list of the provisions of the Strata Titles Act 1985 that were renumbered and relocated by the Strata Titles Amendment Act 2018.
+This table is intended as a general guide only.

+Finding chart for relocated provisions